WoahJo/tic-tac-toe/README.md

 ![Starting a new game](images/TTT.png)

-The game will not begin without entering the player(s) name(s).
+The game will not begin without entering the name(s) of the player(s).
 To do this, click on the `New Game` button located below the introduction.

 ### Enter your name(s) and custom marker(s)